Property & Evidence

-Claiming Your Property:To ensure efficiency of service, it is highly recommended to call ahead and set up an appointment and to make sure your property has been authorized for release.
-The hours to claim property are Monday through Friday 9:00am – 3:00pm, excluding holidays.
-Items are retrieved at the Wilton Manors Police Department at 2020 Wilton Drive, Wilton Manors, FL 33305.
+Claiming Your Property:To ensure efficiency of service, it is necessary to call ahead and set up an appointment and to make sure your property has been authorized for release - 954-566-1556.
+The hours to claim property are Monday through Thursday 9:00am – 4:00pm, excluding holidays.

 If your name is listed as the owner on the property receipt, items may be claimed with a valid photo ID.
 If you are not listed as the property owner, proof of ownership must be presented and then approved by the Officer or Detective assigned to your case.
 Proof of ownership includes; bill of sale from a store or a notarized bill of sale if the item was purchased from a private individual.